Amber Leitz, MSHA

 Amber graduated with honors from the University of California, Santa Barbara with a degree in Psychology and a minor in English Literature.
 She was an active member of the Psi Chi International Honor Society in Psychology.
 During her time at UCSB, she was also a writer for the university newspaper, The Daily Nexus, and volunteered at the Habitat for Humanity Restore.

-To continue her love of learning and growth, Amber enrolled in the CSUN Health Administration Graduate Program and is scheduled to graduate in 2020.
-She is excited to bring what she learns to the practice and continue to offer the best administrative support with leadership, critical thinking, and communication.
+To continue her love of learning and growth, Amber enrolled in the CSUN Health Administration Graduate Program and completed the program in 2020.
+She is excited to bring what she learned to the practice and continue to offer the best administrative support with leadership, critical thinking, and communication.

 Amber's responsibilities include scheduling new patients and follow-up visits for existing patients, managing insurance claims and communicating with patients regarding billing and insurance issues, and managing other interoffice workings.

-Melissa's responsibilities include scheduling new patients and follow-up visits for existing patients, taking vital signs, and communicating messages between physicians and patients.
-She is fluent in both English and Spanish.
+Noemi's responsibilities include scheduling new patients and follow-up visits for existing patients, taking vital signs, and communicating messages between physicians and patients.

 Einstein, Ellie, and Sadie